 Apple iOS 6 flaw leaves Do Not Disturb permanently activated

-Apple's iOS 6 mobile operating system has a flaw that permanently actives its Do Not Disturb feature, but the company has no plans to release a fix
+Apple's iOS 6 mobile operating system has a flaw that permanently actives its Do Not Disturb feature

 Users waking up from New Year's celebrations have found themselves oversleeping thanks to a flaw in the Do Not Disturb functionality used to schedule 'silent' periods, during which noisy functions - including alarms, message notifications and incoming calls - are disabled.
 Normally, this feature is activated and deactivated according to a timer set by the user - but those running on the latest version of iOS 6 have found that, since the calendar flipped over to 2013, the system has been jammed on with the pre-set schedule being ignored.